MONKEYPOX appears to be mutating in the Congo and the U.S. may be in for a new round. - See below or go to the CDC websites:

 People at high risk are encouraged to consider vaccination.

-Vaccines are now available to exposed individuals in Kansas and Missouri.
+Vaccines are now available to exposed individuals in Kansas and Missouri (call your local Health Department).

 CDC definition of High Risk Exposures: